If you have a misdemeanor, felony or other criminal offense on your record

 - A copy of the official document which demonstrates the resolution of the charge(s) or any final judgment

-We cannot unequivocally determine if we would definitely issue a license until an application is officially submitted, but we can give you an opinion as to whether you would be eligible for a license or not.
+We cannot unequivocally determine if we would issue a license until an application is officially submitted.
+We can, however, give an opinion on whether you would be eligible for a license.
 This review process generally takes 30 days and we'll email our evaluation to you.

 Felony convictions involving dishonesty or breach of trust